LEVEL Flight Delay and Cancellation Compensation

 €300€300€300€600€600Non-internal EU flights over 3,500 km

 The airline might not be required to compensate you if they can provide transportation to your destination, close to the original schedule.
-Even if you’re just a little late, you might not be eligible for flight cancellation compensation.
+Even if you arrive shortly after the scheduled time, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from LEVEL

-It’s important to know how to request the compensation you’re entitled to under EU Regulation 261/2004.
-Here’s what you need to do:
+It’s crucial to know how to request the compensation you deserve under EU Regulation 261/2004.
+Here’s how to do it:

-• Complete this form.
+• Fill in our form.
 You’ll need to provide details like your flight number, date, and what went wrong.

 • Let our experts help you.
 Once you submit the form, our team will take over.
-We are well-versed in the EU laws comprehensively and will strive to obtain your rightful compensation.
+We understand the EU laws well and will make every effort to secure your compensation.
 You only pay us if we win your case.

-Keep in mind that you’re entitled as a passenger to claim compensation for a cancelled or delayed flight.
-Regardless of whether your flight was delayed due to operational reasons or technical issues, if it was not caused by extraordinary circumstances like inclement weather or air traffic control decisions, you qualify for compensation.
+Don’t forget that it is your right as a passenger to claim compensation for a cancelled or delayed flight.
+Regardless of whether your flight was delayed due to operational reasons or mechanical problems, if it was not caused by extraordinary circumstances including inclement weather or air traffic control decisions, you are entitled to compensation.

 Which LEVEL Flights are Covered by EU261?